 Asia's bans and restrictions and the mounting urgency of the plastic waste problem have led to suggestions for reforms to the global waste trade system.
 In May 2019, 187 countries agreed to amend the Basel Convention (which governs trade in hazardous wastes) to subject shipments of scrap plastic to tighter controls and greater transparency.
-Set to come into effect in 2021, this amendment will create more accountability around the plastic scrap trade, preventing its worst effects and paving the way for more substantial in the next decade.
-The rising costs of plastic waste are forcing governments to take action.
-Cities and countries are imposing bans, fees and other restrictions on single-use packaging in an effort to force producers to change their business practices.
-The world is starting to understand that we cannot recycle our way out of plastic pollution: we simply need to make less of it.
+Set to come into effect in 2021, this amendment will create more accountability around the plastic scrap trade, preventing its worst effects and paving the way for more substantial reforms.